 We do NOT accept insurance, as this allows us to keep your test prices low.

-The Great Plains Laboratory, Inc. is a world leader in providing diagnostics for metabolic, mitochondrial, and environmental factors in chronic illnesses.
+Mosaic Diagnostics is a world leader in providing diagnostics for metabolic, mitochondrial, and environmental factors in chronic illnesses.
 We offer a variety of state-of-the-art metabolic tests such as the Organic Acids Test (OAT), GPL-TOX (Toxic Non-Metal Chemical Profile), IgG Food Allergy Test, and our newest test, the MycoTOX Profile, which assesses mold exposure.
 Our ultimate goal is to help you.
+If you don't see a test listed, please feel free to call for more information.

 General